dkowis/satjug-transitive-demo/slideServer/src/main/resources/slides/slides.md

 # Agenda

 1. Dependency Hell!
-2. A bit of history
+2. Why should I bother?
+3. The maven build plugins
-3.
+3. The Code

 ---

-# Introduction
+# Dependency Hell